C-murphy1/Pi-ML-Adblocking/README.md

 ~~~~
 # Formatting in the program follows these Rules/Assumptions
 #   1.)
 Dataset is already randomized
 #   2.)
-Each Url is preceeded by a "1 " "0 " to create the list
+Each Url is preceeded by a "1 " or "0 " to create the list
 #           ex:
 #               "1 google.com" (indicates that google.com is a website that should not be blocked)
 #               "0 google.com" (indicates that google.com is a website that should be blocked)